British Airways Moves To Revenue-Based Avios Earning

 We knew that British Airways Executive Club would switch to revenue-based Avios earning, and there aren’t really any surprises here.
 What’s my take on these changes?

-• This was inevitable, since most of British Airways’ competitors in Europe already had this system
+• This was inevitable, since many of British Airways’ competitors in Europe are also moving toward this system

 • Some members will appreciate the ability to earn Avios on ancillaries, which weren’t previously rewarded